tompascall/monty-hall-paradox/README.md

 - You'll need to install [Node.js](http://nodejs.org/)
 - Clone the project, then run `npm install`
-- then run `npm start`
+- Run `npm start`
-- You have to give the number of doors, the number of rounds and the method of calculation (based on the decision we want to stay or change our position).
+- You have to give the number of doors, the number of rounds and the method of calculation (based on the decision if we want to stay or change our position).
+The app will calculate the wins and the defeats so you can see that Marilyn vos Savant was really right.

 ####Prerequisities of development